fluxcd/website/content/en/docs/guides/helmreleases.md

 configure a semantic version selector for the chart version that should be released.

+They can be declared by creating a `HelmRepository` resource.

+#### Helm HTTP/S repository

-They can be declared by creating a `HelmRepository` resource, the source-controller will fetch the Helm repository index for this resource on an interval and expose it as an artifact:
+The source-controller will fetch the Helm repository index for this resource on an interval and expose it as an artifact:

 ```yaml